Equality, diversity and inclusion

 We are proud of our Athena Swan Bronze Award, achieved in 2020, which recognises our efforts to promote gender equality and introduce organisational practices that create a better working environment for everyone.
 Our Athena Swan submission and a detailed action plan are available here.

-The work is overseen by the Equality, Diversity and Inclusion Committee, led by Professor Nandini Gooptu, EDI Lead, and Laura Epton, EDI Officer.
+The work is overseen by the Equality, Diversity and Inclusion Committee, led by Professor Nandini Gooptu, EDI Lead.

 Advancing equality and diversity in teaching and research